-&lt;sup>8 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a step brother or sister or other child living in the same household as part of a single-family unit at the date of their application for a place.
-Siblings are those on roll in Reception to Year 6 or with a formal offer of admission to those year groups.
+&lt;sup>8 By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.

-&lt;sup>9 This will be any salaried person employed at this school when the application is made.
-Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
-This will be at the member of staff's base school.
-Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
+&lt;sup>9 This will be any salaried person employed at this school.
+Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
+This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
+Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
+All members of staff are an important part of the school community.
+This includes members of staff employed by a third party, whose duties are solely at the school.